Bombing of North Korea: American assessments

-On 17 November 1950 MacArthur told U.S. Ambassador to South Korea John J. Muccio, "Unfortunately, this area will be left a desert."
-By "this area" MacArthur meant the entire area between "our present positions and the border".
-On 25 June 1951, General O'Donnell, commander of the Far Eastern Air Force Bomber Command, testified in answer to a question from Senator John C. Stennis ("North Korea has been virtually destroyed, hasn't it?): "Oh, yes;… I would say that the entire, almost the entire Korean Peninsula is just a terrible mess.
+On November 17, 1950, Douglas MacArthur told U.S. Ambassador to South Korea John J. Muccio: "Unfortunately, this area will be left a desert."
+By "this area," MacArthur meant the entire area between "our present positions and the border".
+On June 25, 1951, General O'Donnell, Commander of the Far Eastern Air Force (FEAF) Bomber Command, testified (in answer to a question from Senator John C. Stennis, "North Korea has been virtually destroyed, hasn't it?"): "Oh, yes; ...I would say that the entire, almost the entire Korean Peninsula is just a terrible mess.
 Everything is destroyed.
-There is nothing standing worthy of the name… Just before the Chinese came in we were grounded.
+There is nothing standing worthy of the name...
+Just before the Chinese came in we were grounded.
 There were no more targets in Korea."

 In June 1952, as part of a strategy to maintain "air pressure" during the armistice negotiations, FEAF's Fifth Air Force selected 78 villages for destruction by B-26 light bombers.
-At the conclusion of the war, the U.S. Air Force assessed the destruction of 22 major cities as follows:
+At the conclusion of the war, the U.S. Air Force assessed the damage and destruction of 22 major cities in North Korea as follows: